-One of the great Australian plants, Thryptomene is used widely in the commercial cut flower industry(thyryptomene calycina) where it is used as ‘backing foliage’ thyrptomene also has a place in the garden.
+Widely in the commercial cut flower industry is the Grampians Thyryptomene (Thyryptomene calycina) where it is used as ‘backing foliage’.
+Thyrptomene also has a place in the garden.
 Thryptomene baeckeacea is pictured right.

-Flowers appear from winter through to spring and with its graceful arching stems thryptomene looks great in the garden.
+Flowers appear from winter through to spring and with its graceful arching stems looks great in the garden.
 Flower colours vary from white through to pinks and purples, they make great garden plants as well as being a commercial crop.

 One outstanding white flowering variety is T. saxicola ‘Alba’, good green foliage and clean white flowers from winter through to spring.
 T. saxicola ‘F.C.
 Payne’ has pink flowers and is a fast growing cultivar.

-Growing Conditions and Care
+Thryptomene Growing Conditions and Care

-Like many native plants they do benefit from light pruning, it is not advisable to cut back into old wood, so simply cut the flowers while fresh and bring them indoors.
+Like many native plants they do benefit from light pruning, and can be pruned simply by picking the flowers.
+It is not advisable to cut back into old wood as they tend not to reshoot, so simply cut the flowers while fresh and bring them indoors.